JanieDuPreez/cansplus/README.md

 Following the structure of CANS, the system is divided into a common engine and specific physical problems, with libraries linked in such a way that the common engine can be utilized by each problem.

 _Note: This has been translated using translation software.
-Translation errors mights occur._
+Translation errors might occur._